KoppalaNaveen/Miniproject/README.md

 ## Title of the Project
-Square2Sanctuary: An Integrated Platform for AI-Powered House Plan Generation
+Square2Sanctuary : Your personalized House Plan Generator

 ## About
 <!--Detailed Description about the project-->